Skip to article frontmatterSkip to article content

 An element of SO(2) is simply a matrix with the correct properties, therefore we can define one directly in numpy.
 For

-R(θ)=[cosθsinθsinθcosθ],R(\theta) = \left[\begin{array}{ccc} \cos{\theta} & -\sin{\theta} \\ \sin{\theta} & \cos{\theta} \end{array}\right],
+R(θ)=[cosθsinθsinθcosθ],\mymatrix{R}(\theta) = \left[\begin{array}{ccc} \cos{\theta} & -\sin{\theta} \\ \sin{\theta} & \cos{\theta} \end{array}\right],

-when θ=π2\theta = \frac{\pi}{2} we have
+when θ=π2\theta = \frac{\pi}{2}, we have the following equivalent piece of code.

 θ = pi/2